 We are unable to determine for you whether you are disabled for IRS purposes.
-The qualifications are listed in IRS Publication 524 Credit for the Elderly or the Disabled, page 4:
+The qualifications are listed in IRS Publication 524 Credit for the Elderly or the Disabled, starting on page 3:

 Substantial gainful activity.
 Substantial gainful activity is the performance of significant duties over a reasonable period of time while working for pay or profit, or in work generally done for pay or profit.
 Full-time work (or part-time work done at your employer’s convenience) in a competitive work situation for at least the minimum wage conclusively shows that you are able to engage in substantial gainful activity.